Cossey/geekmagic-controller/README.md

 - `halign` - Horizontal alignment for text and inline images (default `center`).
 Values: `left`, `center`, `right`.
 - `valign` - Vertical alignment within the 240×240 image (default `center`).
 Values: `top`, `center`, `bottom`.
+ - `hmargin` - Optional integer (pixels) specifying the horizontal margin relative to the chosen `halign` anchor.
+When `halign=left`, this is the number of pixels from the left edge; when `halign=right`, this is the number of pixels from the right edge; when `halign=center`, this is a pixel offset from the image center (positive moves right).
+ - `vmargin` - Optional integer (pixels) specifying the vertical margin relative to the chosen `valign` anchor.
+When `valign=top`, this is the number of pixels from the top edge; when `valign=bottom`, this is the number of pixels from the bottom edge; when `valign=center`, this is a pixel offset from the vertical center (positive moves down).

 - Multiple spaces are preserved in generated text (the renderer sets xml:space="preserve" so `A  B` keeps two spaces).